apache/infrastructure-website/content/pages/project-site.md

 ### Website-building options ###

+If you're managing an ASF website repository in GitHub, please add `website` and `<TOOL>` Topics  to it, where `<TOOL>` is the name of the tool used to generate the website, like `pelican`, `hugo` etc. This helps others use your repository as an example using queries like
+ <a href="https://github.com/search?q=org%3Aapache+topic%3Ahugo" target="_blank">this one</a>.
+You can use the `.asf.yaml` mechanism to add those Topics.

 #### Website template in Markdown ####

 If you'd like to get started with an easy-to-use, <a href="https://github.github.com/gfm/" target="_blank">Markdown</a>-based site that many projects have used, see the <a href="https://github.com/apache/apache-website-template" target="_blank">sample Apache project website</a> repository which has many useful features and instructions for using svnpubsub.